Partial regularity for $\mathbb{A}$-quasiconvex functionals with Orlicz growth: On -strong -quasiconvexity

-We have thus estimated $A + B$ from above.
-For the lower estimate, we can again estimate $A$ and $B$ individually, since the integrand is positive.
-As before, we argue that and Note that the integrands are positive due to convexity, and we used the same argument as in \eqref{est}, just the other way around.
+For the lower estimate, we proceed analogously.
+The integrands are positive, so we can estimate the terms individually.
+For term $A$, we use Lemma \ref{lem:aux2}.

+and Note that the integrands are positive due to convexity, and we used the same argument as in \eqref{est}, just the other way around.
 Since the claim follows for $\mathbb{A}=\nabla$.
 It is clear that we may replace $\nabla$ by $\mathbb{A}$ in the above estimates, and so the proof is complete. \end{proof}